grizzlybus/RDC-Proxy/README.md

 Configuration is simple:

+1. Install the "Remote Desktop Connection" app (if you haven't already).
+It's available via a simple Google search, here is one such link: https://www.macupdate.com/app/mac/49521/remote-desktop-connection
-1. Rename/Remove the "Remote Desktop Connection.app/Contents/MacOS/Remote Desktop Connection" binary
+2. Rename/Remove the "Remote Desktop Connection.app/Contents/MacOS/Remote Desktop Connection" binary file
-2. Read through the rdc-proxy.sh script, make sure its doing what you want it to do!
+3. Read through the rdc-proxy.sh script, make sure its doing what you want it to do!
-3. Place the "rdc-proxy.sh" script in /usr/local/bin
+4. Place the "rdc-proxy.sh" script in /usr/local/bin
-4. Create a symbolic link from "Remote Desktop Connection.app/Contents/MacOS/Remote Desktop Connection" to "/usr/local/bin/rdc-proxy.sh"
+5. Create a symbolic link from "Remote Desktop Connection.app/Contents/MacOS/Remote Desktop Connection" to "/usr/local/bin/rdc-proxy.sh"
-5. Test via VMWare Horizon!
+6. Test via VMWare Horizon!

-As an example, on my Mac:
+As an example, on my Mac with Remote Desktop Connection installed in the Applications Folder:

 ```
 cd /Applications/Remote\ Desktop\ Connection.app/Contents/MacOS